D-dot-AT/Stock-Prediction-Neural-Network-and-Machine-Learning-Examples/hyperparameter_tuning/README.md

 # Hyperparameter Optimization for Neural Networks

-This script provides a mechanism to search for optimial hyperparameters for training neural networks.
+This script provides a mechanism to search for optimal hyperparameters for training neural networks.
 It supports both grid search (exploring all combinations) and random search.

-## Hyperparameters Explored

-Here are the hyperparameters we currently search across:

-- **Learning Rate**: The step size at each iteration while moving towards a minimum of the loss function.
-- **Max Epochs**: The maximum number of times the learning algorithm will work through the entire training dataset.
-- **Batch Size**: The number of training examples utilized in one iteration.
-- **Hidden Layers**: The architecture of the neural network in terms of layers and nodes.
-- **Loss Function**: Determines the difference between the network's predictions and the actual data.
-- **Activation Function**: The function used to introduce non-linearity to the network.
-- **Optimizer**: Algorithms or methods used to change the attributes of the neural network such as weights to reduce the losses.
-- **Dropout**: A regularization method where input and recurrent connections to a layer are probabilistically excluded from during training.
-- **L1 Regularization**: L1 regularization adds a penalty for non-zero coefficients.
-- **L2 Regularization**: L2 regularization adds a penalty for larger coefficient values.
-- **Weight Initialization**: Methods to set the initial random weights of neural network layers.

 ## Hyperparameter Values

-In `convig.py` the `hyperparameter_values` dictionary in the code outlines the specific values and ranges we're exploring for each hyperparameter.
+In `config.py` the `hyperparameter_values` dictionary in the code outlines the specific values and ranges we're exploring for each hyperparameter.
 Adjust the values in this dictionary to search across different hyperparameters.

 ## Search Strategy